The Global Coffee Platform

 - Be operationalized and integrated into national strategies.
 For example in the practices as specified in National Sustainability Curricula.

 The Global Coffee Platform has outsourced and decentralized the assurance services of the Baseline Common Code to accredited operators which have to comply with defined accreditation criteria through an independent mechanism.
 The operating assurance systems have embedded (as a minimum) the Baseline Common Code and provide verification, certification or other innovative, accepted and credible ways of compliance.

 As of April 2016, all specific services related to 4C verification – such as issuing of licenses, verification visits, trainings, and commercial reporting - are delivered to 4C Units, roasters and other customers by the newly founded Coffee Assurance Service GmbH & Co.
 KG.

-CAS is a global assurance service provider delivering high quality, independent, innovative and credible services in the coffee sector, for 4C Verification of the Baseline Common Code as well as assurance, integrity and progress measurement in coffee.
+Coffee Assurance Services is a global assurance service provider delivering high quality, independent, innovative and credible services in the coffee sector, for 4C Verification of the Baseline Common Code as well as assurance, integrity and progress measurement in coffee.

 As the operator of the 4C Verification System, Coffee Assurance Services (CAS) is responsible for assuring compliance against the 4C Code of Conduct.
 The 4C Code of Conduct is the operationalized version of the Global Coffee Platform’s Baseline Common Code that serves as a reference code for baseline sustainability practices in the coffee sector.
 CAS is therefore responsible for providing training to 4C verifiers, issuing 4C licenses, and evaluating the level of compliance with the 4C Code of Conduct for 4C Units.